pulumi/docs/content/blog/pulumi-kubernetes-operator-2-0/index.md

 ### Observe the Workspace

-To deploy the stack, the system automatically creates a `Workspace` object named `random-yaml` to provision an execution environment.
+The system automatically creates a `Workspace` object named `random-yaml` to provision an execution environment.
 Let's watch as the workspace's status progresses towards readiness.
 For this demonstration, we'll use the `--watch` flag to observe the status updates: